Mygdonia, Thessaloniki

-Mygdonia (Μυγδονία) is a suburb and a former municipality in the Thessaloniki regional unit, Greece.
-Since the 2011 local government reform it is part of the municipality Oraiokastro, of which it is a municipal unit.
-Population 10,491 (2011).
-The municipal unit of Mygdonia includes three communities, Drymos (Δρυμός), Liti (Λητή) and Melissochori (Μελισσοχώρι).
+Mygdonia (Μυγδονία) is an administrative area in the Thessaloniki regional unit, Greece.
+A former municipality, since the 2011 local government reform it is part of the municipality Oraiokastro, of which it is a municipal unit.
+It has a population of 9,830 (2021).
+The municipal unit of Mygdonia includes three communities, Drymos, Liti and Melissochori.
 The seat of the municipality was in Liti.
 The municipal unit has an area of 98.506 km2.

+Etymology

+Mygdonia is named after the historical region of Mygdonia, which encompassed a much larger region than the modern municipal unit, stretching from Lake Volvi to the Axios river, including the city of Thessaloniki.
+According to the legend, it was named after Mygdon, a mythological figure considered to be a son of Ares and Callirhoe.